 The current beta version has the following limitations:

-When you exceed the limit of 10 panoramas per Lumion you are required to make room for any new project you want to upload.
+When you exceed the limit of 10 panoramas per Lumion license, you are required to make room for any new project you want to upload.

 Currently there is no dedicated app to view project.
 We have focused on making MyLumion compatible with mobile browsers instead of an app.